 Illinois Security Deposit Law: Urbana

 Hosting a portion of one of the country’s largest universities, University of Illinois Urbana-Champaign, Urbana has its own comprehensive tenants’ rights ordinance.
 Importantly, students at the university should note that Champaign does not have a tenants’ rights ordinance; therefore, Champaign tenants must rely on the statewide Illinois Security Deposit Return Act.
-The security deposit provision of the Urbana law is similar to the Illinois Security Deposit Return Act, but with broader applicability.
+The security deposit provision of the Urbana law is similar to the Illinois Security Deposit Return Act.

 Applicability of Urbana Security Deposit Law